Kong/kong-pongo/README.md

   * on your plugin repositories run `pongo init` to update any settings (git-ignoring bash history mostly)

+  * if your test matrix for Kong versions to test against include Kong CE versions prior to `2.0` or Kong EE versions prior to `3.0` then update the CI to use the proper version of Pongo that supports those versions.
+So pick a Pongo version depending on the Kong version being tested.

   * if your test matrix for Kong versions to test against includes `nightly` and/or `nightly-ee` then those should respectively be updated to `dev` and `dev-ee`.